jsknnr/vintage-story-server/README.md

 I will probably parameterize this in the future.

+### Updating Server
+The image is capable of updating itself, but not automatically.
+If a new version is released, just update the `GAME_VERSION` variable to match the new version and when the container starts it will update to the new version.

 ### Ports

 If you want to change the port, you have to do this in the serverconfig.json file